testedtim/new-cft-website/pages/get-involved.md

 ---
+title: Get Involved
+pageHeading: ""
 summary: We’re looking for experts, learners, and problem solvers to join our efforts.
-pageHeadStyle: short-default
-permalink: /get-involved/
-date: 2017-01-01T00:00:00.000Z
-pageHeading: ""
+useDark: true
 cardGrid:
   - noPadding: false
     image: /static/img/slack-w-logo.png
     altText: Slack logo
     heading: Step 1
-    summary: "Join our Slack channel: Slack is where we get to know each other and work together.
-Come and introduce yourself!"
+    summary: "Slack is a free online messaging platform, and we use our Slack workspace for connecting and communicating outside events.
+Sign up, introduce yourself, then join channels you are interested in.
+Any questions about us?
+Feel free to ask in our #general channel!"
     btnText: Join Slack
     btnLink: https://codefortucson.slack.com/
   - noPadding: false